YongoDavid/Demo-2024-May/README.md

 its a new week let goooo!!
 Trying to use cloud database on the uderika project.
 Using MongoDb atlas for this.
+All the connections to MongoDB Atlas has been done.